dkoosis/cowgnition/README.md

 This will automatically rebuild and restart the application whenever Go files are changed.

-### Implementation Roadmap

-For contributors looking to help implement features, check out our [development roadmap](TODO.md) which contains structured guides and prompts for building out the MCP server functionality.

 ## Architecture

 The server is built using a clean architecture approach with several key components: